danilo-dcs/lakehouse-python-package/README.md

 **Description:**
 Get a file as a dataframe.

 **Condition:**
-The file must be CSV, XLSX, TSV, JSON, MD, HTML, TEX, or PARQUET.
-Only works if the catalog marks the file as 'structured'.
+Only works if the catalog marks the file as 'structured' (or file format is CSV, XLSX, TSV, JSON, MD, HTML, TEX, or PARQUET).

 **Parameters:**

 - catalogue\_file\_id: the file ID in the catalog